Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/post_certificates/_index.md

 title: "Change default certificates"
 linkTitle: "Secure Transfer CFT "
 weight: 240
---- Using the default certificates that are supplied with {{< TransferCFT/axwayvariablesComponentShortName  >}} is strongly discouraged in a production environment.
+---Using the default certificates that are supplied with {{< TransferCFT/axwayvariablesComponentShortName  >}} is strongly discouraged in a production environment.
 You should use your own certificates to enhance security.

 | Type  | Location  | Certificate  | Expires  |
 | --- | --- | --- | --- |